 As main contributions, we presented an analysis of well-known architectural patterns in the context of big data systems, and related the 5V's model with software architectures through the description of requirements of quality attributes, and hence, the description of architectural patterns to address challenges presented in big data systems.
 Moreover, this study is a first step towards the consolidation of an architectural pattern language for those systems.

-As future work, we intend to address the combination of these established patterns, and if necessary, propose new ones, aiming at supporting the design and documentation of software architectures for big data systems.
+As future works, we intend to overcome limitations presented in Section 7.
+A study on combination of reported architectural patterns in industry will be conducted.
+Additionally, if necessary, new patterns will be investigated, aiming at supporting the design and documentation of software architectures for big data systems.